serverless/serverless/docs/providers/aws/guide/intro.md

 ### Services

 A **Service** is the Framework's unit of organization.
+You can think of it as a project file, though you can have multiple services for a single application.
 It's where you define your Functions, the Events that trigger them, and the Resources your Functions use, all in one file entitled `serverless.yml`.
 It looks like this:

 ```yml
 // serverless.yml